aws-samples/serverless-samples/apigw-log-analytic/README.md

 You can use these logs to populate a business intelligence service, such as [Amazon QuickSight](https://aws.amazon.com/quicksight/), to analyze and report on usage patterns across your APIs and customers.

-In this post, we will show how to visualize and analyze API Gateway access logs using [Amazon QuickSight dahboard](https://docs.aws.amazon.com/quicksight/latest/user/example-create-a-dashboard.html).
+In this repo, we will show how to visualize and analyze API Gateway access logs using [Amazon QuickSight dahboard](https://docs.aws.amazon.com/quicksight/latest/user/example-create-a-dashboard.html).
 This pre-built dashboard enables you to analyze API usage by visualizing the following components:

 * 30 days of API usage by domain
 * API routes showing popular API paths